How to set up advance shipping?

 1. Shipping Bands:

-Only the Operator can set up the shipping band and can allow vendors to edit the bands.
-Before setting up the band, make sure that advanced setting is completed.
+Only the Operator can create, set up the shipping band, and can allow vendors to edit the bands.
+Before setting up the band, make sure that advanced settings are completed.

 Steps to set up shipping Band: